Kuzey-Arda/Kuzey-Arda/README.md

 ---

 ## 👨‍💻 About me
 I am 15 years old.
 I live in Antalya.
-I am a student at Hacı Malike Mehmet Bileydi Anatolian High School and I am also a software developer. 🎓
+I am a student at Bileydi Anatolian High School and I am also a software developer. 🎓

 Since 2020, I have been interested in software and I am improving myself more and more every day in this field 🚀 My interest in coding started as a hobby and soon turned into a lifestyle.